 Moorhead Area Public Schools offers a variety of programs and services for children with disabilities.
 Disability areas include speech and language, learning disabilities, emotional/behavior disorders, hearing, vision, mental, physical, and health impairments and others.
 Our schools have staff licensed to work with children in these areas as well as a school psychologist, social worker, occupational and physical therapists, and an adaptive physical education teacher.
 A team made up of staff and a student's parents/guardians determine the need for the program of special services.
 Children receive a comprehensive assessment, or evaluation, of their strengths and weaknesses before services begin.

+A multi-tiered system of support provides appropriate interventions or enrichments and practice, parent involvement, and other research-based practices to assist students in all schools.
 Many writing, research and project assignments in the classroom and special events such as class projects and performances, offer all children open-ended opportunities for advanced instruction and performance.

 Other Supplemental Programs

 At the elementary level, the district also offers programs that provide extra help and instruction in reading, writing and mathematics.
 These include Reading Recovery, Early Literacy Groups and Read 180/System 44.
 Title I support is available at Ellen Hopkins and Robert Asp Elementary Schools.
 The America Reads program provides Minnesota State University Moorhead education majors to assist students with reading.
 Our schools have tutors to assist students in the area of reading through the Minnesota Reading Corps.
 The elementary schools use an after-school and summer Targeted Services program called EXCEL to give students extra help in reading, writing and mathematics.

 Students who are performing below their grade level and are recommended by their teacher will be considered for these programs.
 Parents/guardians who have questions about any of these programs, should contact their student's classroom teacher.
 If you wish to volunteer, contact a teacher or principal.